 The Apostle John – eye witness

 John opens his gospel with a remarkable statement: “In the beginning was the Word, and the Word was with God, and the Word was God.
-He was in the beginning with God; all things were made through him, and without him was not anything made that was made.
-In him was life, and the life was the light of men.
-The light shines in the darkness, and the darkness has not overcome it” (Jn 1:1-5 RSV-CE).
+The same was in the beginning with God.
+All things were made by him; and without him was not made anything that was made.
+In him was life; and the life was the light of men.
+And the light shineth in the darkness; and the darkness comprehended it not” (Jn 1:1-5).
 With these words he sets the tone of his gospel.
 What he says is not open to debate.
 He is not trying to curry favour with any person, high or low.
 He is setting the scene for what he saw over a period of three years.
 His statements have the first chapter of the bible as a backdrop.
-There we have this simple but all-encompassing statement: “In the beginning God created the heavens and the earth” (Gen 1:1).
+There we have this simple but all-encompassing statement: “In the beginning God created the heaven and the earth” (Gen 1:1).
 There is no explanation, no apology.
 It is a bald statement that God is and that he created everything in existence.
 It expects that we accept it.
 And John, moved by the Holy Spirit (2 Pet 1:21), does the same thing as he opens his gospel.

 He goes on to tell us more about this being, the Word, who is with God and who is God.
-And this is the astonishing part of what he says at the beginning of his gospel; he writes “And the Word became flesh and dwelt among us, full of grace and truth; we have beheld his glory, glory as of the only-begotten Son from the Father” (Jn 1:14).
+And this is the astonishing part of what he says at the beginning of his gospel; he writes “And the Word was made flesh, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth” (Jn 1:14).
 John says here that he saw the Word who was made flesh; he saw God manifest as a man.
 John is writing what he saw and knew.
 He was a witness of this literally earth-changing event, and of the long-awaited fulfilment of the prophecies that the light had dawned; the Messiah had come to rescue a benighted world sunk in the darkness and despair of sin and alienation from God.

 In his first letter he is even more emphatic.
-He writes “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon and touched with our hands, concerning the Word of life – the life was made manifest, and we saw it, and testify to it, and proclaim to you the eternal life which was with the Father and was made manifest to us – that which we have seen and heard we proclaim also to you, so that you may have fellowship with us; and our fellowship is with the Father and with his Son Jesus Christ.
-And are writing this that our joy may be complete” (1 Jn 1:1-4).
+He writes “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled of the Word of life; (For the life was manifested, and we have seen it, and bear witness, and shew unto you that eternal life, which was with the Father, and was manifested unto us;) That which we have seen and heard we declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ” (1 Jn 1:1-4).
 What more could John say to show that he was a witness of the events recorded in his gospel?

 But what does John do with this?
 He doesn’t try to appeal to sceptics.
 The religious leaders, the Pharisees, were such, and of them he writes that they were liars and murderers, and whose father was Satan, a liar and murderer from the beginning (Jn 8:42-47).
 No, he is stating facts, of which he was a witness, and telling people so that they, too, could know this same Son of God whom he had discovered.
-He tells us this at the end of his gospel, where he says, “Noe Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in his name” (Jn 20:30-31).
+He tells us this at the end of his gospel, where he says, “And many other signs truly did Jesus in the presence of the disciples, which are not written in this book: But these are written that ye might believe that Jesus is the Christ, the Son of God; and that believing ye might have life through his name” (Jn 20:30-31).

 The Apostle Peter – eye witness

-In his first letter, Peter tells us he was “a witness of the sufferings of Christ as well as a partaker in the glory that is to be revealed” (1 Pet 5:1).
+In his first letter, Peter tells us he was “a witness of the sufferings of Christ, and also a partaker of the glory that shall be revealed” (1 Pet 5:1).
 He describes what happened in his preaching and teaching; and his close friend Mark recorded it, including Peter’s shame during the night of Jesus’ arrest, and the kangaroo court at which he was tried, and Peter’s presence there in his gospel (Mk ch.
 14).
 This is confirmed by Matthew in his gospel (Matt 26:36-75).

-When, following the descent of the Holy Spirit on the assembled disciples and believers and they all spoke in tongues, Peter accused the Jews and condemned them for murdering Jesus, telling them, “This Jesus God raised up, and of that we all are witnesses” (Acts 2:32).
+When, following the descent of the Holy Spirit on the assembled disciples and believers and they all spoke in tongues, Peter accused the Jews and condemned them for murdering Jesus, telling them, “This Jesus hath God raised up, whereof we are all witnesses” (Acts 2:32).

-When he addressed the crowds after he and John had healed the crippled man outside the temple, he said, “you denied the Holy and Righteous One, and asked for a murderer to be granted to you, and killed the Author of life, whom God raised from the dead.
-To this we are witnesses” (Acts 3:14-15).
+When he addressed the crowds after he and John had healed the crippled man outside the temple, he said, “…ye denied the Holy One and the Just, and desired a murderer to be granted unto you: And killed the Prince of life, whom God hath raised from the dead; whereof we are witnesses” (Acts 3:14-15).

-And when he was hauled before the religious leaders for healing people, he condemned them and said “The God of our fathers raised Jesus whom you killed by hanging on a tree.
-God exalted him at his right hand as Leader and Savior, to give repentance to Israel and forgiveness of sins.
-And we are witnesses to these things, and so is the Holy Spirit whom God has given to those who obey him” (Acts 5:30-32).
+And when he was hauled before the religious leaders for healing people, he condemned them and said “The God of our fathers raised up Jesus, whom ye slew and hanged on a tree.
+Him hath God exalted with his right hand to be a Prince and a Saviour, for to give repentance to Israel, and forgiveness of sins.
+And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him” (Acts 5:30-32).

-Peter also tells us in his second letter: “For we did not follow cleverly devised myths when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of his majesty” (2 Pet 1:16).
+Peter also tells us in his second letter: “For we have not followed cunningly devised fables, when we made known unto you the power and coming of our Lord Jesus Christ, but were eyewitnesses of his majesty” (2 Pet 1:16).
 He’s referring to the occasion when he, along with James and John, saw Jesus transfigured on the mountain, his clothes becoming brilliant shining white, and speaking to Moses and Elijah; the voice of God spoke to them from a cloud, and they were overcome with the glory of it (Mark 9:1-13).

 The fact that Peter was an apostle proves he was a witness to Christ and all that he did, as Luke tells us in his Acts of the Apostles, because this was a necessary qualification for the apostleship (Acts 1:15-26).

 The apostle Paul also confirms that Peter was a witness.
-In his first letter to the Corinthian church, Paul says of Peter (whom he calls Cephas): “that he appeared to Cephas, then to the Twelve” (1 Cor 15:5).
+In his first letter to the Corinthian church, Paul says of Peter (whom he calls Cephas): “that he was seen of Cephas, then of the twelve” (1 Cor 15:5).

 The Gospel of Matthew – eye witness

 The apostle Paul confirms that Matthew was a witness.
-In his first letter to the Corinthian church, Paul says of Matthew: “and that he appeared to Cephas, then to the Twelve…..Then he appeared to James, then to all the apostles” (1 Cor 15:5).
+In his first letter to the Corinthian church, Paul says of Matthew: “and that he was seen of Cephas, then of the Twelve…..After that, he was seen of James; then of all the apostles” (1 Cor 15:5).